Feedback on the preferred route for section 4 is open until 8 October 2017.

 Construction of section 1 begins on Thursday 22 October 2015.
 Section 1 should be completed in mid 2016 and the whole project is scheduled to be completed in late 2018.

-Feedback on the shared path has now closed.
+Feedback on the path closed on 19 December.
 AT is reviewing submissions and will report back in the new year.